bpurinton/bpurinton.github.io/_posts/2023-04-12-sea-ice-radar.md

 A couple of notes in comparison to the Sentinel-1 satellite: the ground based radar has a much higher spatial resolution (each pixel shows a smaller area), it has a much higher temporal resolution (the timelapse is composed of one image every four minutes), and the radar wavelength is shorter (by about half).

-Regardless of these differences, the same general rule of darker = smoother and ligher = rougher hold for interpreting this video timelapse courtesy of UAF:
+Regardless of these differences, the same general rule of darker = smoother and lighter = rougher hold for interpreting this video timelapse courtesy of UAF (Press the play button to watch it):

 <figure class="video_container">
 <video style="border: 2px solid black" width="600" controls="true">